Ayokunle6/alx-low_level_programming-1/0x04-more_functions_nested_loops/README.md

 6. A function that prints 10 times the numbers, from 0 to 14, followed by a new line.
 7. Using the for loop to write a function that draws a straight line in the terminal.
 8. a function that draws a diagonal line on the terminal.
+9. A function that prints a square, followed by a new line.